Alberto Martinelli, President

 Prof Saito’s main fields of work are demography and gerontology in general, and health expectancy and aging and health in particular.
 He has been involved in activities of a research network on health expectancy called REVES over the last 25 years.
 He is interested in studying both substantial and methodological issues on health expectancy.
 In recent years, he has been conducting longitudinal survey in Japan, and using longitudinal studies in Asia for his research activities.
 His current work includes “A cross-national comparison of hypertension among elderly in Japan and Singapore,” “Active life expectancy by sex and SES in Singapore.”

 Renee van Kessel-Hagesteijn

 Dr Renee R. van Kessel Hagesteijn obtained a PhD in anthropology at Leiden University (1985).
 Her research focuses on political dynamics, mainly in Southeast Asia.
-She is an active participant in the Committee for Theoretical Anthropology (COTA) of the IUAES.
-She is currently Director of Social Sciences at the Netherlands Research Council (NWO), as well as Director of Science for Global Development (WOTRO).
+She is an active participant in the Committee for Theoretical Anthropology of the International Union of Anthropological and Ethnological Sciences.
+She is Director of Social Sciences at the Netherlands Research Council (NWO) and Director of Science for WOTRO Global Development .
 Her expertise is setting up and co-funding multilateral, multidisciplinary research programmes and networks, both within Europe as well as beyond.
 For the ISSC she participated in CoDATE (Committee for Developing and Transition Economies) and in the steering committee for Transformative Cornerstones of Social Science Research for Global Change.